Arizard/less-coffee-hugo/content/posts/gmod-projects/index.md

 draft: false
 ---

-When I was in highschool and early univeristy, I loved the game [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).
+When I was in high school and early university, I loved the game [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).
 It was the community where I worked on my first major personal projects - some of which generated my first ever income.
 Many are still in use!

 The following is a collection of my works spanning 2014 -- 2018.